 Also please do not hesitate to click on any image(s) to click its larger version.

 Step 1 – Extract and install Minimal ADB & Fastboot driver into your computer.
 It is recommended to firstly disable Windows Driver Signature Enforcement mechanism prior to installing the driver.
 You can re-enable that Windows feature again once you have installed the driver (and the Mi Flash tool).

 Necessary reading: Windows Driver Signature Disabler and Enabler tool.

 Step 2 – Enable Developer options and OEM Unlock options in your phone.

-Step 3 – Next, you need to firstly unlock the bootloader of your device.
+Step 3 – Next, you need to first unlock the bootloader of your device.
 The unlocking mechanism is easy since you need no permission from Xiaomi to do this.
 You can read our previous guide to explain more about this Step 2 and Step 3.
 Read:

-Step 4 – At this point we assume you have already unlocked your device bootloader.
+Step 4 – At this point, we assume you have already unlocked your device bootloader.
 Now go ahead extract the downloaded Mi Flash tool package and install it on your computer.

 Step 5 – Next, decompress or extract the downloaded Android One fastboot ROM package (.tgz) into any drive in your computer.
 It is better to firstly create a folder named A1 or ROM and so on.
 Just make sure the folder name has no space in it (bad example: Mi A1 or MI A1 ROM).
-You can make use of WinZIP, WinRAR, 7Zip or any tool compatible to extract .tgz extension.
+You can make use of WinZip, WinRAR, 7Zip or any tool compatible to extract .tgz extension.